peterbenitez/genie-worksheets-cs224v/experiments/domain_agents/README.md

 Runs multi-turn conversations with 5 investor profiles * 2 hallucination modes = 10 scenarios, up to 8 turns each.

 ## Run Refiner Per Domain
+- Requires agent conversation/hallucination tool_registry.json file to be created using **all domains OR investment agent only command** as described above

 ```bash
 # Investment Agent